CodeForPittsburgh/unlandmarks/code/readme.md

 TBD groups and roles and user/password maitenance

-You can find the table/column setup under database folder in unlandmarkpsql.sql
+You can find the table/column setup under unlandmarks/code/sql folder in unlandmarkpsql.sql